Group-Project-MU/P22_Group01/README.md

 python sumy_summarizer.py --article article.txt --sentences=5 --prompt "focus on TextRank and LexRank"

-Using as a library to adjust the scale of rating in TextRank
+Using as a library to adjust the scale of rating in TextRank or just try the SumyTestTR.py
 ```python
 # -*- coding: utf-8 -*-
 from __future__ import absolute_import